adamzuyang/plextech-forge-onboarding/README.md

    - For "Name your first space", enter `plextech-onboarding-{your first name}`
    - Skip "Invite your teammates"

-Now you'll have to separately create a Compass site.
+Now, you'll have to separately create a Compass site.
 Go to https://www.atlassian.com/software/compass and click "Get it free" next to the Compass banner.
 Make sure your site name is still `plextech-onboarding-{your first name}.atlassian.net` and click "Agree and start now".
 Follow the prompts to spin up your Compass site.
 This may take a few minutes, so it's the perfect time for a stretch break!
 Follow the prompts until you reach the Compass home page.

 ## Your Forge App